gleam-lang/website/src/getting-started/example-projects.md

 # Example projects

-When learning a new language it can often be used to have example code to refer to and learn from, so here's some examples:
+When learning a new language it can often be useful to have example code to refer to and learn from, so here are some examples:

 ## [Tiny: URL shortener](https://github.com/gleam-lang/example-url-shortener)